Skip to content

 This course considers the basic financial decisions within a business.
 Topics include setting financial goals, measuring risk and return, time value of money, fundamentals of capital structure, fundamentals of dividend policy, sourcing funds, fundamentals of capital budgeting, fundamentals of stock, and bonds and their valuation.

-The study of planning, leading, organizing, and controlling to effectively manage organizations in a dynamic environment.
+This course includes the study of planning, leadership, organization and control in order to effectively manage organizations in a dynamic environment.
 Includes a heavy emphasis on human behavior in organizations.

 This course is intended to be a survey of operating practices and models in both manufacturing and service firms.
 It provides managers with sufficient knowledge to make informed "total business decisions" and to introduce standard terms and concepts for communications with operating personnel.
 In such a course, it should be recognized that breadth of subject matter, not depth of topic, will be the goal.
 Emphasis is more on skills for operating/controlling systems than on design.
 Topics covered are forecasting quality control; inventory and supply chain management; aggregate/capacity planning and scheduling; and project management.